rizac/sdaas/README.md

  - in any processing pipeline to
    - pre-filter malformed data via a user-defined threshold
    - assign robustness weights
- - as station installation / metadata checker, leveraging the scores temporal trends (see figure, where each dot represents a waveform segment downloaded from four different sensors whose channel code is reported in the plots: in the first row you can see - between March and May 2018 - an abrupt steady sequence of high scores clearly denoting some problem with the sensor that was fixed afterwards)
+ - as station installation / metadata checker, exploiting the scores temporal trends.
+Look e.g. at the figure, where each dot represents a waveform segment downloaded from four different sensors.
+The sensor (a) (Channel code BHZ) shows an abrupt onset of persistently high anomaly scores around March 2018 which clearly indicates some problem with the installation.
+The subsequent abrupt offset of scores around May of the same year further suggests that the problem has been fixed by that time.

 Notes:

 This program uses a machine learning algorithm specifically designed for outlier detection (Isolation forest) where

-  - scores <= 0.5 can be safely interpreted in all applications as "no significant anomaly" with no distinction on the actual score value, if needed for simplicity in some applications
+  - scores <= 0.5 can be safely interpreted in all applications as "no significant anomaly" (see Isolation Forest original paper - Liu et al. 2008 - for theoretical details)

   - extreme score values are virtually impossible [by design](https://scikit-learn.org/stable/modules/calibration.html).
     This has to be considered when setting a user defined threshold T to